Pastrnak and Ullmark lead Bruins past struggling Devils, 4-3 - NewsBreak

 Pastrnak and Ullmark lead Bruins past struggling Devils, 4-3

 Patrice Bergeron and Jake DeBrusk also scored for the Bruins, and Linus Ullmark made 36 saves in his NHL-best 19th win.
-Boston has won four in a row and leads the NHL with 56 points entering the Christmas break.
+Boston has won four in a row.

-“We got to how we want to play pretty quick,” Bruins first-year coach Jim Montgomery said.
-“After 10 games, I think we were there, and I think the confidence has just grown and I think we’re just deep and we can come at people wave after wave.”

 Jack Hughes, Tomas Tatar and Yegor Sharangovich scored for New Jersey.
 Mackenzie Blackwood made 14 saves before getting pulled after two periods.
 The Devils lost for the seventh time in eight games (1-6-1) and dropped to 3-6-2 in December.